-History of Indian Art: Forms & Styles
+History of Indian Art: Styles

 During the latter phase of the medieval period of the history of Indian Art, architecture was mostly focused on religious monuments and buildings.
-Arguably the two greatest creations of Architecture from Indian subcontinent are Kandariya Mahadeva Hindu Temple at Khajuraho which was built in the 11th century and Taj Mahal at Agra constructed in the 17th century.
+Arguably the two greatest creations of Architecture from the Indian subcontinent are Kandariya Mahadeva Hindu Temple at Khajuraho which was built in the 11th century and the Taj Mahal at Agra constructed in the 17th century.

 Schools of Paintings

-Due to the diversity in the geography, climate, demographics and local cultural traditions, there are a varied range of styles of paintings in the country.
+Due to the diversity in the geography, climate, demographics and local cultural traditions, there is a varied range of styles of paintings in the country.
 Indian art has taken shape along the regional lines and due to artistic influence felt in regional borders.
 Paintings and art forms in India is a complex patchwork of different styles and approaches to both figure drawings and paintings.
 Some of the well-known paintings in the history of Indian Art are: